 What training is provided?

 All PASS Facilitators are required to complete a training session (3 hours).
 The training includes role and responsibilities, ethical conduct, workshop aims and activities, communication and group-facilitation skills.
-Training groups (5.30-8.30pm) will be held on 14 and 15 November 2017
+Training groups (5.30-8.30pm) will be held in November 2018 dates to be confirmed.

 What are the benefits of being a PASS Facilitator?